Code-Institute-Submissions/David-Angel-M-PP3-hangman_FebResub/README.md

-## CREDITS
+## CREDITS AND CONTENT

-* Shaun Halverson, Youtuber https://youtu.be/pFvSb7cb_Us, Software Developer.
+* Shaun Halverson Software Developer & Youtuber.
+[Shaun in Action](https://youtu.be/pFvSb7cb_Us) - Shaun's youtube channel and some ideas taken from here.
 * Antonio Rodriguez, my mentor.
 * W3Schools.
-* YouTube.
 * Stackoverflow.
 * Student care.
-* Tutors.
 * Slack community.

+## ACKNOWLEDGMENTS

+* This game was created for my PP3 Project for the Full Stack Software Developer program with Code Institute.

+## David Angel, 2022/2023